Bouquets of curves in surfaces: Bouquets and braid groups

 Here is an important relation between bouquets and chains of curves: suppose that the simple closed curves $a_1,a_2,\ldots,a_n \subset \Sigma$ form a $\pi_1$-injective bouquet, numbered in the anticlockwise direction around the common intersection point.
 Then the set of transformed curves

 forms a chain, as shown in Figure~1 for $n=4$ (where the new curves are labeled 1',2',3',4').
-Moreover, the Dehn twists along these new curves generate the same subgroup in $\text{MCG}(\Sigma)$ as the Dehn twists associated with the curves of the initial bouquet.
+Moreover, the Dehn twists along these new curves generate the same subgroup in the mapping class group of $\Sigma$ as the Dehn twists associated with the curves of the initial bouquet.
 This is another consequence of the equation

-By Birman and Hilden's result, we conclude that the Dehn twists associated with the curves of a bouquet generate a subgroup isomorphic to the braid group $B_{n+1}$.
+Using the result about chains from the last paragraph, we conclude that the Dehn twists associated with the curves of a bouquet generate a subgroup isomorphic to the braid group $B_{n+1}$.

 As for the second statement of Proposition~\ref{braidgroup}, we need to analyse how the braid and cycle relations among the Dehn twists along the curves $a_1,a_2,\ldots,a_n$ translate into the usual braid and commutation relation among the Dehn twists associated with the transformed curves $a_1,T_{a_1}^{-1}(a_2),T_{a_2}^{-1}(a_3)\ldots,T_{a_{n-1}}^{-1}(a_n)$.